NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Rabbithole/PepiRenderer/index.md

 ### Bloom

-I made use of compute shaders to create the bloom effect for colors with emissive values.
+I made use of compute shaders, doing one horizontal and one vertical pass, creating the bloom effect for colors with emissive values.

 ![alt text](../PepiRenderer/Bloom.png)